Sleaker/deadair_scripts_no_da_wares/README.md

 - aiscripts\order.move.recon.xml - Adds signalling for when player owned police ships scan.
 - libraries\baskets.xml - Only adds to file.
 - libraries\equipmentmods.xml - Only adds to file.
-- libraries\jobs.xml - Only adds to file.
+- libraries\jobs.xml - Only adds to file.git
 - libraries\mapdefaults.xml - Only adds to file.
 May cause issues with other mods that use sector tags for xenon sectors.
 - libraries\modules.xml - Removes teladi from refined metals module definition.
 - libraries\wares.xml - Only adds to file.